cubesys-GmbH/ros_v2x_apps/README.md

 # V2X application examples for cube-its

 This repository provides examples demonstrating how to develop and run your own V2X (Vehicle-to-Everything) application on the [*cube-its*](https://www.nfiniity.com/docs/dev/stacks/cube-its/intro/) within a [ROS 2 (Robot Operating System)](https://www.ros.org/) environment.
+V2X lets vehicles, roadside infrastructure, and vulnerable road users exchange standardized ETSI ITS messages in real time.
+Each example here shows how to send or receive one such message type through cube-its.

 *cube-its* runs on the [cube:evk](https://www.nfiniity.com/#hardware-section) host.
 Your `v2x_apps` examples run in their own Docker container, on the cube:evk itself or on any other host.
 As long as both are on the same network and share the same DDS domain (`ROS_DOMAIN_ID`, with `ROS_LOCALHOST_ONLY=0`), their nodes discover each other and exchange ITS messages over ROS 2 topics and services. *cube-its* runs the ITS facilities and the Vanetza V2X stack, so it handles the actual ETSI ITS-G5 or C-V2X transmission to and from other stations, while your nodes only produce and consume the ROS messages.